prith189/Yelp_Restaurant_Photo_Classification/README.md

 The ensemble was built using a Neural network, hence it was treated as a multilabel classification problem by having 9 nodes in the output layer.

+##Running the model

-1. Download the data from Kaggle
+1. Download the data from Kaggle and unzip train_photos and test_photos

+2. Run the pretraining script to generate the features from images.
+This will generate two numpy files 'feat_holder.npy' containing

+the features for all training photos, and similarly 'feat_holder_test.npy'

-2. Generate train_cl.csv by
+3. Generate train_cl.csv by using the clean_train function in the file Model1.py

+4. Run Model1.py.
+This will generate two files 'Model1_Full.npy' and 'Model1_Full_result.npy'

+5. Run Model2.py.
+This will generate eight files 'Model_Full_2.npy', 'Model1_Full_2_result.npy' as so on for each of the different cluster sizes

+6. Run Stack_NN.py.
+This script should generate the final ensembled result.